jessodri/personal-portfolio/README.md

 ## Coding

 The coding for my website was fairly straight forward once I had my design finished.
-I used flexbox to layout the structure of the page.
+I used flexbox to lay out the structure of the page.
 I did spend a lot of time trying to fix small things, like a box that is out of alignment etc. It took a while to figure out how to fix things without detroying the whole site!

+Because I spent so long trying to figure out how to do a swipe navigation my actual navigation is not quite set up how I want it.
+But that is ok because I will likely add some javascript at a later point.

 ## Responsiveness